tballison/SimpleCommonCrawlExtractor/README.md

 I'm under no illusion that this capability doesn't already exist...probably even with IIPC's Web Commons!

-The inspiration for this came from Dominik Stadtler's [CommonCrawlDocumentDownload](https://github.com/centic9/CommonCrawlDocumentDownload).
+The inspiration for this came from Dominik Stadler's [CommonCrawlDocumentDownload](https://github.com/centic9/CommonCrawlDocumentDownload).

 This tool requires a local repository of warcs...it does not do streaming processing...